NakulSAnandT/Notes_Sql/SQL_From_Scratch.md

 Mysql_root_password : Nakul@123

-## Database Creation, Selection, Deletion
+## Database Creation, Selection and Deletion
 1. create database *database name* - **Creates a database**
 2. create database if not exists *database name*- **Won't return an error if the same database exists**
 3. use *database_name* - **To specify which database to use**